pfn000/PleX/LEGAL.md

 UK: [Theft Act 1968](https://www.cps.gov.uk/prosecution-guidance/theft-act-offences#T04)

-/!!
-Copyright (c) 2026 Saidie Quinn Newara
+`Copyright (c) 2026 Saidie Quinn Newara`

-/!!
-/!!
-All rights reserved.
-/!!
+`All rights reserved.`

-/!!
-This software and its source code are proprietary and confidential.
+`This software and its source code are proprietary and confidential.
-/!!
-Unauthorized copying, modification, distribution, reverse engineering, /!!    or commercial use of this software, in whole or in part, is strictly /!!    prohibited without prior written permission from the copyright holder.
+Unauthorized copying, modification, distribution, reverse engineering, or commercial use of this software, in whole or in part, is strictly prohibited without prior written permission from the copyright holder.`